Just shy of 34 feet long, this luxury diesel pusher offers nearly everything the “big boys” do.

 Immediately opposite the galley, on the wall facing the sofa, is an attractive dry bar for entertaining or serving.

 The bath contains a vanity with a flush-mounted sink basin and a solid-surface top, accompanied by a mirrored medicine cabinet.
 The bath also has a linen cabinet.
 A glass enclosure surrounds the shower stall; a fold-down seat is mounted to the solid-surface walls inside.
 Directly behind the Dometic porcelain toilet is the aforementioned emergency-egress door and retractable ladder; a window in the door can be opened for ventilation.
-Finally, a second Fan-Tastic Vent fan with rain sensor is installed in the bathroom.
+Finally, the bathroom has a second Fan-Tastic Vent fan with rain sensor.

-In the rear bedroom, a queen-size bed with an optional radius-corner Sleep Number air mattress was nestled into the curbside slideout (a queen bed with a pillow-top mattress is standard).
+The rear bedroom has a queen-size bed with an optional radius-corner Sleep Number air mattress nestled into the curbside slideout (a queen bed with a pillow-top mattress is standard).
 The slideout has three windows, one on each side and a large window across the back of the bed.
 The latter is concealed by sliding wooden doors that open easily when additional light or ventilation is desired.

 The Sony LED TV and Blu-ray player are located in the rear portion of the full-wall slideout on the opposite side of the coach.
-This area is filled with cabinetry and a multilayered solid-surface vanity.
+This area has cabinetry and a multilayered solid-surface vanity.